-This installation method is a bit more involved, as it requires a pressure sensitive adhesive.
+This installation method is a bit more involved, as it requires a pressure-sensitive adhesive.
 You glue vinyl planks down as you go.
 This ensures that each vinyl plank is fully bonded to the floor below it.

-Loose lay installation is pretty cool.
 With loose lay vinyl planks, each plank has a backing that grips the subfloor and keeps it from moving.
 This means that you can simply lay down the planks and not use any glue to keep them in place.
 You can do this if the room will not be getting much traffic.

 However, if your space is going to have a decent amount of traffic, it’s recommended you use double-sided carpet tape around the perimeter and undeath planks to keep any planks from shifting.
 If you want something more permanent, glue down the planks.

-Vinyl Plank Flooring Reviews
+Vinyl Plank Flooring FAQ

 By now, you probably have a good idea about what type of vinyl floor planks you’ll want for your space.
 Though, with so many options to choose from, it’s probably hard to pick just one!

 Ready to shop?